 The common stages to buying a house in New Zealand.

-There are few milestones in life like buying a house.
-However, this process tends to be a marathon, not a sprint – and people are often surprised by the number of steps involved in getting to settlement day.
+There are few milestones in life quite like buying a house.
+However, this process tends to be a marathon for most, not a sprint – and people are often surprised by the number of steps involved in getting to settlement day.

 We get it, the process can be quite overwhelming.
-So, if this is your first time buying, or if you need a refresher on what to expect – this article is for you.
-We’ll run you through the major steps of how to buy a home in New Zealand so you can map out your journey and get the ball rolling.
+So, if this is your first time buying, or if you need a refresher on what to expect as you trade up or down – this article is for you.
+We’ll run you through the major steps of buying a home in New Zealand so you can map out your journey and get the ball rolling.

 Buying property in New Zealand: the steps